Skip to content

-LE ROUGE FRANÇAIS develops proprietary and patented formulas, reaching a level of naturalness well beyond the minimum required by the BIO certification.
-With a choice of ingredients concentrating a high level of active ingredients, present even in the composition of its plant pigments.
+LE ROUGE FRANÇAIS develops proprietary and patented formulas, achieving a level of naturalness far beyond the minimum required by organic certification.
+It also chooses ingredients with a high level of active compounds, even in the composition of its plant pigments.

 Acacia senegal (L.) Wild